hirayama2323/rookieC-Sharp/README.md

 ### 8/24 Fix.
 Maybe completed.<br>
-It was refalencing outside the array. and not counted correctly.
+It was refalencing outside the array.<br>
+and not counted correctly.